circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

 ## Deployment

-We're going to deploy our application to Heroku.
-You can use the same principles for deploying to other targets.
+We're going to deploy our application to Heroku, but the same principles apply when deploying to other targets.

-### Preparing the app for Heroku
+### Prepare App for Heroku

-Our app already has configuration settings for running on Heroku.
-Take a look at `config.py` and `manage.py` to see how this is done.
-This lets the app know to run with production settings, run migrations for the PostgreSQL database and to use SSL when on Heroku.
+Our app is already configured to run on Heroku with `config.py` and `manage.py`.
+These 2 files tell the app to use production settings, run migrations for the PostgreSQL database, and use SSL when on Heroku.

-Other files that are necessary for Heroku are:
+Other files required by Heroku are:

-- `Procfile` tells Heroku how to run our app
+- `Procfile`: tells Heroku how to run our app
-- `runtime.txt` tells Heroku that we want to use Python 3.6.0 (not the default 2.7.13)
+- `runtime.txt`: tells Heroku to use Python 3.6.0 instead of the default (2.7.13)
-- `requirements.txt` we're adding a requirements file to the root of our project so that Heroku can detect our Python application and install dependencies
+- `requirements.txt`: when this is present, Heroku will automatically install our Python dependencies

-**Consult the Heroku documentation to get your own app set up for their environment.**
+**Consult the [Heroku documentation](https://devcenter.heroku.com/start) to configure your own app for their environment.**

-### Create the app on Heroku and deploy manually
+### Create Heroku App and Manually Deploy

-Before we get CircleCI to deploy our app we should create it and make sure it works by deploying manually.
-Install the Heroku CLI locally and log into your account to run commands similar to the ones below (replace `cci-demo-walkthrough` with a unique name for your app):
+Before deploying through CircleCI, we'll create it and confirm it works by manually deploying.

+Install the Heroku CLI locally and log into your account.
+The commands you'll run should be fairly similar to the example below, though you'll need to replace `cci-demo-walkthrough` with your app's unique name.

 ```
 heroku create cci-demo-walkthrough